 Elektrisola produces enamelled wires according to many different specifications.
 The most important worldwide used specification is IEC, besides NEMA in North America and JIS in Asia.

 is a varnish which is easy for direct contacting by soldering, welding or crimping.
 Especially for fine enamelled wire the easy soldering is the most advantage of this enamel type.
 Polyurethanes are available with Temperature Index 155 °C (Polysol© 155) and Temperature Index of 180 °C (Polysol© 180).
 This enamel is available from 0.008 to 0.50 mm on all of our conductor materials.

 are more resistant against higher temperatures and beside the pure Polyesterimide (Estersol© 180) not usable for direct soldering of enamelled wire.
 Under this enamel type also Theic-modified Polyesterimide (Amidester© 200) or (Amidester© 210) are listed.

 have the highest temperature and chemical resistance and you will find them as I220-enamelled wire or ML240©-enamelled wire at ELEKTRISOLA product portfolio.

 Based on the above mentioned enamel types, you can combine all these enamels with a self bonding coat such as Polyvinylbutyral, Polyamide or Polyester.

 Production Process FOR ENAMELLED WIRE

 The drawing process is carried out sequentially through several groups of machines producing specific diameter ranges.
-The wire is elongated in several stages through dies, so that the larger wire is permanently becoming thinner and longer during the drawing process while the volume remains unchanged.
+The wire is elongated in several stages through dies, so that the larger wire is permanently becoming thinner and longer during the drawing process while the volume by weight remains unchanged.

 Multiple drawing with cones